This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Supporting Cast of Backyard Birds in Illinois

-From the hardworking Song Sparrow to the chatty Common Grackle, these birds keep your outdoor space lively and balanced.
+From the melodious Song Sparrow to the chatty Common Grackle, these often-overlooked feathered friends add depth and diversity to your local avian community.

 Song Sparrow Habits